Why Be a Scholar?

 - Living-Learning Communities - The Cal Poly Scholars’ Year 1 and Year 2 living-learning communities foster inclusive spaces where Scholars can socialize, learn, and feel at home.
 Educational, academic, and cultural events are offered throughout the communities with the support of student-led residential councils, Coordinators of Student Development (CSDs), Residential Advisors (RAs), faculty-in-residence, and professional staff.

 - Social Gatherings - Whether you enjoy bowling, playing board games, or conversing over a cup of hot tea, meet others like you at events that encourage interaction and taking a break from the rigors of classwork.
-Many of these events are hosted by Scholars on the Scholar Programming & Advisory Council, which is another avenue for Scholars to get involved in the planning and implementation of social opportunities.
+Many of these events are hosted by Scholar Mentors, which is another avenue for Scholars to get involved in the planning and implementation of social opportunities.

 Knowledge and Skills for Lifelong Success

 As a result of participating in the Scholars program, Scholars will develop knowledge, skills, and competencies for lifelong personal and professional success.

 Several ways continued development is encouraged are: